 According to I.C.
-22-3-3-7(a), when a compensable injury renders an employee unable to work, compensation for lost wages is paid starting on the eight (8th) day.
+22-3-4-13, when a compensable injury renders an employee unable to work, compensation for lost wages is paid starting on the eight (8th) day.
 However, if the employee is still disabled on the twenty-second (22nd) day after the injury, the employee will receive compensation for the first seven (7) days.